 1.5.1 Selection of USPSTF Members

-Each year, the AHRQ Director selects new members to replace those members who are completing their appointments.
+Each year, the Secretary of HHS selects new members to replace those members who are completing their appointments.
 Anyone can nominate a new Task Force member at any time on the Task Force Web site.

 The nomination process and required qualifications are described on the Task Force Web site.
 As of December 2013, the required minimum qualifications are as follows.